shinhugh/commander/README.md

 - Authentication (custom bearer tokens) and account management (REST API) are fully implemented.
+- Game instance management is currently being implemented.
+This includes game creation, player invitation, etc. It does not include the actual gameplay or game state.
 - The WebSocket protocol is currently being integrated into a temporary test controller to serve as a proof of concept for real-time game state updates.